State’s “bad cop” registry, “independent” investigations of killings by police help earn it a B from criminal justice expert

 BY PETER CAMERON, THE BADGER PROJECT

-More than a month after the death of George Floyd led to protests across the country, calls to reform police have reached the decibel levels of a thunderbolt.
+More than three months after the death of George Floyd led to protests across the country, and a little over a week after police shot Jacob Blake in Kenosha, calls to reform law enforcement have reached the decibel levels of a thunderbolt.
 State Democrats have released several bills they say will improve policing in Wisconsin.
 So have some from the GOP.

-But with the election less than four months away, Republicans who control the Wisconsin State Legislature say they are unlikely to call a session before next year.
+But with the election two months away, Republicans who control the Wisconsin State Legislature have basically ignored a call from Gov. Tony Evers, a Democrat, to hold a special session to debate the bills.

 At the federal level, a bill that would make relatively minor changes to police departments was blocked by Democrats in the Republican-controlled U.S. Senate, while a much wider-ranging bill that would make greater changes to policing passed the Democratic-controlled House of Representatives, but has little to no chance of passage in the Senate.
 The divide means it’s unlikely anything will happen at the national level, at least for now.